Pre-conference: How to build bridges between public health and primary care in Europe? A skill co-building pre-conference

 The preconference is organised to be interactive, to mix experiences from the practice, the academic and the organizational side with a European perspective and mix alternatively plenaries and subgroup exchanges.
 Speakers will bring examples and ideas as material for sub-group discussions.

+Participants are expected to attend the full day as to allow for preparing and taking home messages.
 The detailed programme and the list of speakers can be downloaded here.

 Why should you attend to this preconference?

 - To recognize education and training curriculum of primary care and public health professionals in different European countries